akohta/addressng3/README.md

   3. print example.pdf

 2022/05/17 Added display options to display the position (area) of the text.
-Embedded a japanese font in the example.pdf.